gmcnickle/zany_passwords/README.md

 Outputs an estimate of entropy, plus crack times for both online and offline scenarios.

+### Quote Similarity Warning
+Some passphrases may appear equally strong in length and structure, yet have very different adjusted entropy scores.
+This is usually caused by partial or full matches to well-known quotes, detected using fuzzy string comparison (Jaccard similarity).
+For example:

+“May the Forge Be with Your Burritos.” — 24 bits

+“All Your Dispel Are Belong to Justice.” — 34 bits

+Both are 7 words, absurd, and memorable — but the former closely mimics a famous movie quote.
+Even zany variations of popular phrases may still get flagged as guessable, reducing their estimated strength.
+Additionally, differences in stop words (`may`, `the`, `be`, `with`, `your`, etc.), **capitalization**, and **punctuation** may influence the final score as well.

 ### Adapting for Password Requirements

 Some systems have **strict complexity rules** or **length limits** that may prevent you from using these passphrases as-is.
 Here’s how you can adapt them without losing too much security: